 NICU Nursing Careers

-APRNs are educated in graduate programs that take two or three years.
+Advanced practice nurses are educated in graduate programs that take two or three years.
 Most of these programs result in a master’s degree, but according to the American Association of Colleges of Nursing, many are changing to Doctorate of Nursing Practice (DNP) programs and a DNP may eventually be the standard terminal degree for all APRNs.

 To learn more about undergraduate- and graduate-level degrees, visit our nursing degree guide.